Here are some of our test day preparation tips:

 - Locate the restroom.
 Don’t get lost during your 5-minute break looking for the restroom.

 - KNOW YOUR TIME.
-Make sure the proctor clarifies what she is using to keep track of time: is it her watch or the clock in the room?
+Make sure the proctor clarifies what they are using to keep track of time: is it their watch or the clock in the room?
 Note: Proctors are NOT required to give you 5-minute warnings, so don’t expect them.